-On the Search page, click the arrow next to New search.
+On the Content search page, click New search.

 Guided search: This option starts a wizard that guides you through the creating the search.
 The user interface to select content locations and build the search query are the same as the New search option.

-Search by ID List: This option lets you search for specific email messages and other mailbox items using a list of Exchange IDs.
-To create an ID list search (formally called a targeted search), you submit a comma-separated value (CSV) file that identifies the specific mailbox items to search for.
-For instructions, see Prepare a CSV file for an ID list Content Search in Office 365.
+Search by ID list: This option lets you search for specific email messages and other mailbox items using a list of Exchange IDs.
+To create an ID list search, you submit a comma-separated value (CSV) file that identifies the specific mailbox items to search for.
+For instructions, see Prepare a CSV file for an ID list search.

 Under Search query, specify the following things: